 What happens if I need Residential Aged Care?

 Dalkeith Gardens is located on the same site as Dalkeith Heights.
-Dalkeith Gardens is a residential aged care facility offers 118 places and 24 hours, 7 days a week nursing care.
-Benetas Dalkeith Gardens has recently been upgraded to improve the quality of life of its current residents.
+Dalkeith Gardens is a residential aged care facility offers 112 places and 24 hours, 7 days a week nursing care.
 To learn more about Dalkeith Gardens speak to our village staff or contact the Benetas Customer Centre on 1300 23 63 82.
 Entry to Dalkeith Gardens is subject to availability.

 Are staff able to assist me if I become ill?